 3. Building Directory & Wayfinding

 Patients, visitors and vendors will all benefit from lobby kiosks that help them find who they need to see and how to get there.
-Lobby Attendant software can function as your virtual front desk by providing a building directory and map.
-A healthcare kiosk loaded with both Lobby Attendant and a check-in application will greet all guests upon arrival.
-Once they’ve checked in, the kiosk will show them exactly where they need to go.
+Lobby Attendant software can function as your virtual front desk.
+Check-in kiosks greet your patients as soon as they enter, and once they’ve checked in, the kiosk will make sure they know exactly where to go.

 4. Controlled Entry